rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 ![UpdateBlocks](My%20Project/media/task_update_blocks.png)

 For adding and replacing, a draft file containing the new blocks is required.
 In most cases it will simply be your draft template.
 Click the `Block Library` button to select it.

-The `Add Blocks` option adds the block to the document block library.
-A new block does not automatically appear on drawings.
-The program checks each sheet of the library and places an occurrence of the block on the corresponding sheet of the document.
-It is placed at the same location, with the same scale and rotation, as the original.
+To populate the combo boxes with the blocks in the library, click the `Update list` button.
+To add a block name that is not in the library, double-click the combo box.
+You can add a name to a file block list, but not to a library block list.
+Note, the combo box behavior is a little quirky.
+You have to click twice to use it.
+The first click gives it `focus`, the next opens the drop down.

 There are a few options.
 They are described next.
-- `Replace Blocks` `Overwrite existing with replacement`: This is confusing.
-The point of the command is to overwrite blocks.
-This option is for a scenario where you want to replace `Block1` in the file with `Block2` in the library.
-It tells the program how to proceed if `Block2` already exists in the file.
+- `Replace Blocks` `Overwrite existing with replacement`: This is confusing; the point of the command is to overwrite blocks.
+However there is an ambiguity.
+Say you want to replace `Block1` in the file with `Block2` in the library.
+It's clear what will happen to `Block1`.
+But what if there is already a `Block2` in the file?
+This option tells the program how to proceed for that situation.
-- `Add Blocks` `Overwrite existing with added block`: Similar to above, this is for a scenario where you're adding `Block1` to the file, but it already has a `Block1`.
-If this scenario is encountered, this option tells the program what to do.
+- `Add Blocks` `Overwrite existing with added block`: Similar to above, this is for when you're adding `Block1` to the file, but it already has a `Block1`.
-- `Add Blocks` `Report missing sheet in document`: As discussed above, `Add Blocks` checks every sheet in the Library.
-If the document does not have a corresponding sheet, enable this option to have it reported in the log file.
+- `Add Blocks` `Report missing sheet in document`: The Solid Edge `Add Blocks` command updates the file's library, but it does not add occurrences to drawing sheets.
+So the program checks each sheet of the library and places an occurrence of the block on the corresponding sheet in the file.
+It is placed at the same location, with the same scale and rotation, as the original.
+If the file does not have a corresponding sheet, enable this option to have it reported in the log file.

 </details>